approov/quickstart-react-native/README.md

 initial SDK configuration written to approov-initial.config
 ```

-Copy the configuration file, `approov-initial.config`, to the root ShapesApp project directory (`react-native-approov/src/ShapesApp/approov-initial.config`).
-From the command line at the directory `react-native-approov/src/ShapesApp` type:
+Copy the configuration file, `approov-initial.config`, to the root ShapesApp project directory (`quickstart-react-native/src/ShapesApp/approov-initial.config`).
+From the command line at the directory `quickstart-react-native/src/ShapesApp` type:

 ```
 $ yarn run install-approov-config
 ```

-This command (specified in `package.json`) simply copies the `approov-initial.config` file to the relevant locations for Android and iOS (`react-native-approov/src/ShapesApp/android/app/src/main/assets/` for Android and `react-native-approov/src/ShapesApp/ios/ShapesApp/ `for iOS).
+This command (specified in `package.json`) simply copies the `approov-initial.config` file to the relevant locations for Android and iOS (`quickstart-react-native/src/ShapesApp/android/app/src/main/assets/` for Android and `quickstart-react-native/src/ShapesApp/ios/ShapesApp/ `for iOS).
+If you are planning on running the iOS example, you need to open the relevant projects and add the `approov-initial.config` to the `ShapesApp` project.
+Open the `ShapesApp.xcworkspace` and selct `Add Files to ShapesApp ...` in the `File` menu and select the `approov-initial.config` file.
+It should automatically be added to the `Copy Bundle Resources` in the `Build Phases` tab.
+If not, make sure you manually add it since this causes the file to be copied to the device during installation.

 Note that if you are integrating Approov into your own app then this command may not be available and you should add it.
-It needs to copy the `approov-initial.config` file into `react-native-approov/android/app/src/main/assets/` and `react-native-approov/ios/ShapesApp/`.
+It needs to copy the `approov-initial.config` file into `quickstart-react-native/android/app/src/main/assets/` and `quickstart-react-native/ios/ShapesApp/`.

 Build and run the app on your preferred platform.

-Note that on iOS you must run the command `pod install` in the Shapes app `ios` directory first as React Native iOS is built using the [CocoaPods](https://cocoapods.org) dependency framework.

 You should see in the [metro](https://facebook.github.io/metro/) log that Approov is successfully fetching tokens, but the Shapes API is not returning valid shapes: